 Audrey Munson with photographer Arnold Genthe’s cat Buzzer, 1915.
-Image via Wikipedia
+Image from Library of Congress.

 She adorns New York City in bronze, gold and stone.
 You’ve walked by her in the streets, but never knew her name.
 Meet Audrey Munson, fabulous New York woman who met a decidedly unfabulous end.